A highly unusual ruling to dismiss a case against 2 White nationalists is put on hold by a federal appeals court | KRDO

 The appeals court stay came after the highly unusual ruling of US District Court Judge Cormac Carney to dismiss the case against Robert Rundo and Robert Boman, saying they were being selectively prosecuted while far left groups weren’t.
 The two men were under indictment for conspiracy, riots, and aiding and abetting.

-Rundo has now been taken back into custody by federal agents, a law enforcement official involved in the investigation told CNN Thursday.
-Rundo had been released from federal custody Wednesday after the ruling from the 9th Circuit Court of Appeals and the Justice Department filed an emergency motion seeking permission to re-arrest him.
+Rundo, who was released after the ruling, was taken back into custody by federal agents, a law enforcement official involved in the investigation told CNN Thursday.

-Rundo is believed to have traveled near the US-Mexico border after his release, the DOJ said in its filing, calling him “an extremely serious flight risk.”
-Prosecutors said in an earlier motion filed Wednesday that Rundo’s alleged travel history and numerous foreign contacts raised concerns he might leave the country, adding, “it is also likely that if he does not flee abroad, he will engage in further violence.”
+Rundo was believed to have traveled to the US-Mexico border after his release, a law enforcement source told CNN.
+The Justice Department obtained a warrant to take him back into custody, saying he was “an extremely serious flight risk.”

+Rundo will now remain in custody while the 9th Circuit Court of Appeals considers motions involving his release, according to court records.

 Rundo and Boman were allegedly members of the Rise Above Movement, RAM, which Carney described as “a group of far-right, white supremacist nationalists, who attended several rallies and protests during which they engaged in violent acts.”